From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Steady-state metrology

-As in the previous Sections, we now focus on the estimation of the strength of a magnetic field ($H_S = \frac{1}{2}\sum_{i=1}^N\sigma_z^{(i)}$) via a interacting spins probe with two-body control as given in Eq.~\eqref{eq:all-to-allintro}, which is now prepared in a Gibbs states as in Eq.~\eqref{eq:Gibbs_state}.
-Our main result is to show that the upper bound in Eq.~\eqref{eq:max_thermal_FI} can be easily saturated in this case. \begin{result} Let $H_\theta$ be the Hamiltonian of the form $H_\theta = \theta H_S+ H_C $, with $H_S = \frac{1}{2}\sum_{i=1}^N \sigma^{(i)}_j$ a local Hamiltonian, and $H_C$ the control term with only two-body interactions as given in~\eqref{eq:all-to-allintro}.
+As in the previous sections, we now focus on the estimation of the strength of a magnetic field ($H_S = \frac{1}{2}\sum_{i=1}^N\sigma_z^{(i)}$) via an interacting spin probe with two-body control as given in Eq.~\eqref{eq:all-to-allintro}, which is now prepared in a Gibbs state as in Eq.~\eqref{eq:Gibbs_state}.
+Our main result is to show that the upper bound in Eq.~\eqref{eq:max_thermal_FI} can be easily saturated in this case. \begin{result} Let $H_\theta$ be the Hamiltonian of the form $H_\theta = \theta H_S+ H_C $, with $H_S = \frac{\addw}{2}\sum_{i=1}^N \sigma^{(i)}_j$ a local Hamiltonian, and $H_C$ the control term with only two-body interactions as given in~\eqref{eq:all-to-allintro}.
 Then, by taking $c \gg 1$ and $a=b=0$, the thermal QFI evaluated at $\theta=0$ reads

 thus saturating the upper bound \eqref{eq:max_thermal_FI}. \end{result}

 To show this result, first note that $H_S$ and $H_C$ commute.
 In this case the QFI in~\eqref{eq:QFI_thermal} simplifies to the variance of $H_S$: